 1. YOUR TIME IS LIMITED

-Saying ‘no’ is a realization and appreciation for the value of your time.
-This means how you choose to use your time matters.
+Saying “no” is a realization and appreciation for the value of your time.
+This isn’t bad it just means you understand that your time matters.

-Initially, you will try to make time for all your pre-baby relationships, your family members, your friends, your job, and your child.
-But mama, there are only 24 hours in a day and 70% are probably already claimed by a need for sleep and your child.
+Often, we try to make time for all our pre-baby relationships, our family members, our friends, our jobs, and our baby.
+But mama, if you are like me, then you’ll quickly learn that there are only 24 hours in a day and 70% are probably already claimed by a need for sleep and your child.

-It may feel overwhelming at first but when you learn to say ‘no’ you’ll feel more free to enjoy the time you have remaining to do whatever you like and not what other people want you to do.
+It may feel overwhelming at first but when you learn to say “no” you’ll feel freer to enjoy the time you have remaining to do whatever you’d like to do and not what other people want you to do.

 2. NOT EVERYTHING IS A PRIORITY

-Saying ‘no’ will confirm your new priorities for yourself and other people too.
-Before giving birth, lots of thing that you thought were a priority kinda slip down the list of things that really matter.
+Saying “no” will confirm your new priorities for yourself and other people too.
+Before giving birth, lots of things that we thought were priorities kinda slip down the list of things that really matter.